Javilete/Katas/Ferry-Kata/README.md

 To resolve and accomplish all the criteria specified I have followed the following:
 - TDD classicists where I have worked with real objects in the tests.
-With this approach, I have do state verification in my tests.
+With this approach, I have done state verification in my tests.
 - Tell, do not ask principle where basically data and behaviour resides in the same class.
 The example is within Car.java class.
 The first thought was to create getters and do the checking inside the Ferry.java to verify whether it was a half-price ride or a free ride.